Community Climate Funding logo Community Climate Funding logo

 Deadline Details

-Funding permitting, for the 2024 intake, eligible applicants may submit one application between October 1, 2023 and September 30, 2024.
+Applications are currently being accepted for the 2025 intake of this funding stream.
+Funding permitting, eligible applicants may submit one application between October 1, 2024 and September 30, 2025.

 Funder Organization Type